 On a worldwide basis, ITU-R defines technology families and associates specific parts of the spectrum with these families.
-Facilitated by ITU-R, spectrum for mobile radio technologies is identified for the radio technologies which meet the ITU-R's requirements to be designated as members of the International Mobile Telecommunications (IMT) family.
+Facilitated by ITU-R, spectrum for mobile radio technologies is identified for the radio technologies which meet ITU-R's requirements to be designated as members of the International Mobile Telecommunications (IMT) family.
 Effectively, the IMT family comprises systems known as 'Third Generation' (for the first time providing data rates up to 2 Mbps) and beyond.

-From the technology and standards angle, there are currently three main organizations responsible for developing the standards meeting IMT requirements, and which are continuing to shape the landscape of mobile radio systems, as shown in Figure 1.1.
+From the technology and standards angle, three main organizations have recently been developing standards relevant to IMT requirements, and these organisations continue to shape the landscape of mobile radio systems as shown in Figure 1.1.